RalfGunterRotstein/RalfGunterRotstein/README.md

 - I have degrees in **Computer Science** and **Digital Games**.

-- In my recent projects I’ve used **HTML, CSS, SASS, JavaScript, jQuery, React, Vue, PHP and MySQL**.
+- In my recent projects I’ve used **React, Vue, jQuery, JS, PHP, MySQL, SASS, CSS and HTML**.

 - I’ve also used other tools in the past, such as **C, C++, C# and Python**.